gradle/gradle/design-docs/play-support.md

 - Changing/adding/removing a source file in an independent sub-project in a multi-project build should not trigger a build.
 - Changing a source file that is an input to two or more tasks should trigger a build.
 - Changing a source file that is filtered out of the inputs of a task should not trigger a build. (e.g., `inputs.files fileTree(dir: 'src', include: "**/*.java")` should not trigger a build when foo.bar changes)

+### Story: Continuous Gradle mode rebuilds if an input file is modified by the user while a build is running

+- Previous constraints apply: only changes to source files are monitored for changes and all changes to files in the project build directory will be ignored.
+- Should not miss file changes that happen during the build.
+A typical use case is to keep continuous mode running and edit files without waiting for builds to complete.
+  - this requirement will be handled by starting to watch task input file changes in the `beforeExecute` method of a `TaskExecutionListener`.
+Any changes that happen after this point will trigger a new build after the current build finishes.
+- Should reuse watches of the previous build in the next build "round" to minimize IO resource overhead of file watching and to minimize latency.
+  - Stopping watching during each build would add a lot of overhead in removing all watches and re-adding them back again.

+#### Test Coverage

 - Changing/adding/removing a source file of a certain task when the build is running
   - a) before the task has been executed (should not start a new build when the current build finishes)
   - b) after the task has been executed (should immediately start a new build when the current build finishes)
   - c) during the task is executing (should immediately start a new build when the current build finishes)

-### Story: Continuous Gradle mode rebuilds if an input file is modified by the user while a build is running

-- Should trigger on change to a file that is a task input and not a task output.
-For example, removing `build/classes/main` will not trigger anything (unless I’m running `gradle —watch classes`).
-  - no complex task graph input/output analysis is required in implementing this story.
-Therefore possible task graph input/output analysis should be done in a separate story.
-  - Stopping watching during each build would add a lot of overhead in removing all watches and re-adding them back again.

 ### Story: Continuous Gradle mode rebuilds if inputs to the model change